-- (1) A Head of Compliance must immediately report to the Participating Organisation's Board of Directors and the Exchange if the Head of Compliance becomes aware of any matter with reasonable diligence or assessment that: - (a) constitutes a breach of any provision of the Securities Laws; - (b) involves the potential default of the Participating Organisation against the Clearing House or other counterparty; - (c) results in a significant drop to the financial position of the Participating Organisation; - (d) has significant adverse effect on the Client's assets the Participating Organisation holds; - (e) has significant v adverse effect on the risk position and financial integrity of the Participating Organisation; - (f) has resulted in a regulatory or disciplinary action being taken against the Participating Organisation or any of the Participating Organisation's Registered Persons, employees or agents by any other regulatory authority; - (g) involves fraudulent conduct by the Participating Organisation's Registered Person, employee or agent; or - (h) adversely affects the Participating Organisation's ability to comply with these Rules or Directives. - (2) In addition to the reporting requirement in paragraph 1.2(1) above, the Head of Compliance must immediately report to the Commission upon becoming aware of any matter under paragraph 1.2(1)(a).
+- (1) A Head of Compliance must immediately report to the Participating Organisation's Board of Directors or such committee appointed by the Board of Directors, as the case may be, and the Exchange if the Head of Compliance becomes aware of any matter with reasonable diligence or assessment that: - (a) constitutes a breach of any provision of the Securities Laws; - (b) involves the potential default of the Participating Organisation against the Clearing House or other counterparty; - (c) results in a significant drop to the financial position of the Participating Organisation; - (d) has significant adverse effect on the Client's assets the Participating Organisation holds; - (e) has significant adverse effect on the risk position and financial integrity of the Participating Organisation; - (f) has resulted in a regulatory or disciplinary action being taken against the Participating Organisation or any of the Participating Organisation's Registered Persons, employees or agents by any other regulatory authority; - (g) involves fraudulent conduct by the Participating Organisation's Registered Person, employee or agent; or - (h) adversely affects the Participating Organisation's ability to comply with the Regulatory Framework. - (2) In addition to the reporting requirement in paragraph 1.2(1) above, the Head of Compliance must immediately report to the Commission upon becoming aware of any matter under paragraph 1.2(1)(a).